 Always use spring or filtered water when brewing tea to bring out the best flavors.
 Start with high quality lemongrass tea leaves or stalks.
 You can use both dried or fresh lemongrass for maximum flavor or opt for tea bags for convenient use.

-1. Boil water in a pan on the stove top or use a temperature controlled tea kettle to heat the water to 212 F.
+1. Boil water in a pan on the stove top or use a temperature controlled teapot to heat the water to 212 F.

 2. Add the lemongrass leaves to a tea strainer and place in a tea cup.